standard-procedure/llm_prompts/README.md

 - Upload the prompts from this repository to the project

 Tell ChatGPT "I need to create a bug report in this project".
 (Hopefully) it will associate your request with the "create_bug_report" prompt and follow the instructions within.

+Because the ChatGPT project cannot access this repository, you will need to manually replace the prompts as and when new versions are released.